 Bottomline: There is a need to leapfrog innovation but beyond that, Africa has untapped potential in basic industries and industrialization that can provide badly needed jobs for its ever-growing young population.

-One of West Africa's leading Corporate & Strategic Communications Executives, O'tega Ogra's career has spanned international development, financial services and manufacturing having worked with the German Agency for International Development, GTBank and Wema Bank.
+O'tega Ogra is the Group Head, Corporate Communications at BUA Group.
+He is one of West Africa's leading Corporate & Strategic Communications Executives, his career has spanned international development, financial services and manufacturing having worked with the German Agency for International Development, GTBank and Wema Bank.
 O'tega is currently the Group Head of Corporate Communications in one of Africa's largest conglomerates - BUA Group with the key responsibility for charting a corporate communications, brand management, marketing, CSR, crisis & reputation management strategy for the Group and its subsidiaries.
 O'tega is a Member of the Chartered Institute of Public Relations (UK).